-These green beans are the perfect side to hibachi style steak, and fluffy jasmine rice.
+These green beans are the perfect side to hibachi-style steak, soy & sesame broccoli, szechuan chicken lettuce wraps, and fluffy jasmine rice.
 Bonus - if you love these green beans, you have got to try our copycat dim sum cucumber salad, too!

-A delicious restaurant copycat: These green beans will transport you to your favorite dim sum or chinese restaurant.
+A delicious restaurant copycat: These garlic green beans are a favorite side at many Chinese restaurants - whether the Chinese buffet or the iconic Din Tai Fung restaurant.
 The signature savory flavor that you expect from those restaurant green beans is so easy to replicate at home.

-A quick and easy side: Ditching the complicated pan-fry setup makes these green beans fuss-free.
-The air fryer does all the hard work for you, and the sauce comes together in minutes.
-Clean-up is also a breeze, since you don't have to worry about disposing of the oil!
+A quick and easy side: This green beans recipe is fuss-free.
+That means no fussing with hot oil, or worrying about getting the right oil temperature.
+Clean-up is also a breeze since you don't have to worry about disposing of the leftover oil.

-- Green beans: You can purchase pre-trimmed green beans from the grocery store, that are pre-packaged.
-This will generally save you a lot of prep time before cooking.
-If you are purchasing loose green beans, be sure to trim the tough, stringy ends off of them before cooking.
+- Green beans: You can purchase pre-packaged, pre-trimmed green beans from the grocery store.
+This will save some prep time before cooking.
+If you buy loose green beans, be sure to trim the tough, stringy ends of the green beans off.
+You may also find these beans labeled as haricots verts, or string beans.

 A full list of ingredients with measurements is located on the recipe card, below.

-- Soy sauce - You can use tamari or coconut aminos in place of soy sauce.
-I would not recommend substituting regular light soy sauce with dark soy sauce, as the flavor is slightly different.
+- Soy sauce: You can use tamari or coconut aminos in place of soy sauce.
+I would not recommend using dark soy sauce instead of light soy, as the flavor is not the same and it will overpower the sauce.

 - Fresh green beans: You can use frozen green beans in a pinch, but I would not recommend using canned green beans due to the textural difference.

-- Spicy: Add some minced thai red chillies to the sauce for a spicy kick!
+- Spicy: Add some minced Thai red chilies or even some spicy Szechuan chili oil to the sauce for a spicy kick!

 Prep Work Before Cooking